coursera/courier/index.md

 The generator is run automatically before `src/main/scala` compilation.
-It also registers for triggered execution to support SBT commands like `~compile`, which will cause the generator to run immediately whenever a .pdsc file is changed.
+It also registers for triggered execution to support SBT commands like `~compile`, which will cause the generator to run immediately whenever a .pdsc or .courier file is changed.

 The generator will write Scala files to the `target/scala-<scalaMajorVersion>/courier` directory of your project and add them to the compile classpath.